If someone asked you to define yourself, what would your answer be?

 Wisdom, courage, perseverance, and humility are a few instances of the qualities we possess.
 In psychology, character strengths are defined as innate capabilities that allow us to overcome our thought blocks and encounter adversities with more positivity.

 Knowing our core strengths and weaknesses is a crucial part of knowing ourselves.
 A person who is aware of what he is good at is more insightful and more likely to make the right decisions for himself.

 Studies on the effectiveness of deploying strengths have revealed that people who can identify their strengths and use them in daily lives are happier and more content.
-Researchers further stated that merely recognizing the powers are not enough, unless we know when and how to implement our strengths, we cannot enhance our livelihood and well-being.
+Researchers further states that merely recognizing our powers is not enough.
+Unless we know when and how to implement our strengths, we cannot enhance our livelihood and well-being.